Frequently asked questions – Softwood lumber

 When will companies be refunded for payment of the difference for the shipments entered during the periods of review?

-When the duty assessment rates determined through the final results of an administrative review are lower than the cash deposit rates a company has paid, a refund for entries made during the periods of review would generally be issued shortly after liquidation (that is, upon disbursement of these duties to the U.S. Treasury).
+When the duty assessment rates determined through the final results of an administrative review are lower than the cash deposit rates a company has paid, a refund for entries made during the periods of review would generally be issued shortly after liquidation (that is, upon disbursement of the duties owed to the U.S. Treasury).
 For the first administrative review, however, since the final results were appealed and an interested party requested suspension of liquidation as part of that appeal, liquidation should be suspended until the end of the appeal process.
 Consequently, the United States would not be expected to issue any refunds until the appeal process is complete.

 When did the final anti-dumping and countervailing first administrative review rates take effect?